 From the result of other activities, it is worth mentioning the result obtained by the entity for its management of the Pension Funds.
-Below is the detailed information on the deposits and expenses registered in the profit and loss account as of 31 December 2019 and 31 December 2018 for this activity:
+Below is the detailed information on the deposits and expenses registered in the profit and loss account as of 31 December 2020 and 31 December 2019 for this activity:

-In thousands of euros December 2019 December 2018 Income from the management of pension funds 241,637 225,825 Expenses from the management of pension funds (165,587) (155,076) Results of the management of pension funds 76,050 70,749
+In thousands of euros December 2020 December 2019 Income from the management of pension funds 246,759 241,637 Expenses from the management of pension funds (168,813) (165,587) Results of the management of pension funds 77,946 76,050 importance to the company and has a market share in Spain of 26.3% in December 2020 (25.5% in 2019).

 It is worth mentioning that VidaCaixa does not have in its capital the business value of the Pension Funds management it carries out and is part of the company's activity.
-This business is of great importance to the company and has a market share in Spain of 25.5% in December 2019 (24.1% in 2018).
+This business is of great

 Furthermore, it is important to point out that all the leases are considered operating leases.
-At the end of 2019 the main lease contract that VidaCaixa had entered into as lessor is for the lease of several parking places located in the underground floors of the Torre Sud building located at Calle Juan Gris 2-8, in Barcelona.
-The amount by rents collected during 2019 amounted to 19 thousand euros (19 thousand euros in 2018).
+At the end of 2020 the main lease contract that VidaCaixa had entered into as lessor is for the lease of several parking places located in the underground floors of the Torre Sud building located in Calle Juan Gris, 2-8, in Barcelona.
+The amount from rents collected during 2020 amounted to 10 thousand euros (19 thousand euros in 2019).